peaster/brightspot-vagrant-aws/README.md

 # Brightspot Cloud Development
-A plugin for personal Brightspot instances to be run on AWS.
+A plugin and configurations for personal Brightspot instances to be run on AWS.

 ## System Requirements
 - Vagrant v2.2.0 or greater